 For quietness and solitude you might prefer heading north towards Fleetwood.

 At the end of the stepped sea defences at Cleveleys, the landscape changes to the more natural environment of Rossall Beach.

 Head through the Five Bar Gate at the end of Rossall Promenade and onto the Lancashire Coastal Way.
 Walk the coastal footpath from Cleveleys to Fleetwood.

-Just beyond the gate are the old sea defences which protect Rossall School and it’s grounds.
+Around the Five Bar Gate are the old sea defences which protect Rossall School and it’s grounds.
 At Westway you reach the magnificent new £64m Rossall Sea Defences.

 Green Spaces for Walking in Cleveleys

 If you prefer to see grass, greenery and trees when you go walking in Cleveleys, you can see that too!

 Jubilee Gardens is perhaps the biggest and most obvious park in Cleveleys.
 It’s right on the seafront between Jubilee Leisure Park and The Venue.
 There are children’s playground rides, a skatepark and activity area here.
 Plus a seafront car park.

 Towers Wood is a lovely, secluded small wood.
 If you didn’t know it you’d struggle to find it.
 It’s just off Victoria Road West, not far from Morrison’s roundabout as you head into Cleveleys.
 Turn off at the Swan Pond and the entrance to The Towers is on Holmfield Road